 Other than the statue, there are several beautiful wall paintings in the monastery that are working taking a look at.
 There is also a small library on the first floor that houses several ancient manuscripts and paintings of Buddha figures in different positions.

 After exploring the shrine, you can further climb up the dirt path towards the top.
 But please keep in mind that it is a steep broken path and you will have to climb very carefully.

 Just ask anyone at the monastery and they can point you in the direction of this shrine.
 Here as well, other than the Buddha statue, you will find several paintings of 16 Arhats, original disciples of the Buddha.

 From this shrine as well, you can get scenic views of the Indus valley.
 The white chortens that I discussed above in the article are located towards the east of the palace.

 I will also recommend going towards the back of the place to get some pictures of an amazing landscape.
 Photong, the official residence of the Head Lama of the monastery is located near the edge of the valley.

 Shey Gompa Festival

-There are two festivals held in Shey Monastery each year; Shey Doo Lhoo (also called Shey Durlo) and Shey Rupla.
-Shey Doo Lhoo marks the beginning of the sowing season and is celebrated in either July or August.
-These festivals follow the Tibetan Lunar Calendar so the exact dates vary each year but it is either towards the end of July or the beginign of August.
+These festivals follow the Tibetan Lunar Calendar so the exact dates vary each year but it is either towards the end of July or the beginning of August.
 You can check THIS POST to find out the exact dates of all festivals celebrated in Leh Ladakh.

-The festival of Shey Doo Lhoo is a two days affair and is marked by Cham Dances and rituals performed by the Lamas.
+Shey Doo Lhoo marks the beginning of the sowing season and is celebrated in either July or August.
+It is a two days affair and is marked by Cham Dances and rituals performed by the Lamas.
 The prayers in the monastery at the time of this festival are attended by a lot of locals in a spirit of celebration and hope.

 The second festival is called Shey Rupla and marks the harvesting season.
 A dance called ‘Rupla Dance’ is performed by two men in tiger costumes as the villagers make offerings of their first harvest at the monastery.